TablePlus/TablePlus/README.md

 > TablePlus is a Native App which helps you easily edit Database data and Structure.
 > TablePlus currently Supports: PostgreSQL, MySQL, RedShift, MariaDB...
 High-end security ensured

+This repository is currently being used for hosting the official issue & bug tracker of TablePlus.

 Download: [here](https://tableplus.io)

 Report bugs/request new feature: [issues](https://github.com/TablePlus/TablePlus/issues).